Arcadia-Science/metagenomics/docs/usage.md

 #### `--sourmash_dbs`

 This argument is required and you must download the sourmash databases and lineage CSVs prior to running the workflow.
 You can find several pre-prepared sourmash databases at [https://sourmash.readthedocs.io/en/latest/databases.html](https://sourmash.readthedocs.io/en/latest/databases.html).
 You must download and use the same kmer size for each database, and we use `k31` as a default kmer size throughout the workflow.
 Once you have these downloaded, prepare the CSV as shown above.

+#### `--diamond_db`

+This argument is required and you must download and/or prepare a DIAMOND database prior to running the workflow.
+This database must be of proteins as the workflow runs `diamond blastp` against all predicted proteins from generated assemblies.

+#### `--diamond_columns`

+By default the workflow directs DIAMOND to output the `diamond blastp` results with columns `qseqid sseqid pident length mismatch gapopen qstart qend sstart send evalue bitscore` however you can modify this with additional or fewer column options that DIAMOND allows.